atomic-hkust-gz/lighthouse-tracking/lighthouse_host/README.md

 ## base function
     The host can achicve functions include Serial helper, draw the Coordinates.
 ## release
-    you can loadown the zip, and click the lighthouse_host.exe
+    you can loadown the release.rar, and click the lighthouse_host.exe
 ## Introduction

 Serial port communication